Louisiana Purchase and Territorial Period

 At the same time, these differences were never so obvious as they now appear.
 First of all, there was no uniform francophone “community.”
 Creoles argued with French migrants, the residents of cosmopolitan New Orleans shared little with the residents of rural Louisiana, and French- and English-speaking residents often found common cause in their political and commercial pursuits.
 The notion of a Creole-American split eventually became the stuff of legend in Louisiana, but most observers were more struck by the absence of conflict or revolt.

 The general amity among white residents depended in no small part on their commitment to racial supremacy.
 Whatever cultural or political disputes might divide white residents of Louisiana, they shared a belief in white superiority and a fear of non-white revolt.
-In the wake of the Louisiana Purchase, whites in Louisiana (regardless of ethnic background) came together to impose new restrictions on slaves and free people of color.
+In the wake of the Louisiana Purchase, white people in Louisiana (regardless of ethnic background) came together to impose new restrictions on enslaved people and free people of color.

-Non-whites responded accordingly.
-Slaves repeatedly sought to run away and in 1811, more than eighty slaves owned by Manuel Andry in St. Charles and St. John the Baptist parishes, launched an unsuccessful revolt along the German Coast that was the largest single slave uprising in the United States.
+Non-white people responded accordingly.
+Enslaved men, women, and children repeatedly sought to run away and in 1811, more than eighty slaves owned by Manuel Andry in St. Charles and St. John the Baptist Parishes, launched an unsuccessful revolt along the German Coast that was the largest single slave uprising in the United States.
 Free people of color proved more successful.
-Located primarily in New Orleans, they sustained themselves as the largest, most prosperous community of free blacks anywhere in North America.
-Meanwhile, whites supported the efforts of the federal government to undermine Native American sovereignty and, eventually, to force most Native Americans out of Louisiana.
-Native Americans developed numerous strategies of resistance but in the end proved unable to restrain the federal onslaught.
+Located primarily in New Orleans, they sustained themselves as the largest, most prosperous free Black community anywhere in North America.
+Meanwhile, the white population supported the efforts of the federal government to undermine Native American sovereignty and, eventually, to force most Native Americans out of Louisiana.
+Native Americans developed numerous strategies of resistance but in the end proved largely unable to restrain the federal onslaught.